-So to summarize, your business must have a decent accounting system, no matter how you feel about accounting and even no matter how time-consuming and expensive such a system is or becomes.
+To summarize, your business must have a decent accounting system, no matter how you feel about accounting and regardless how time-consuming and expensive such a system is or becomes.
 The law requires you to have such an accounting system.
 And successful business management depends on such an accounting system.